-1. Deliver cost-effective and efficient services facilities

-2. Maximise source separation 3.
-Provide leading and and recycling

-4. Help develop a local innovative behaviour circular economy change and education

-5. Provide leadership

-STRATEGIES

-OBJECTIVES

-- 1.1 Attract additional services and/or new councils where further economies of-scale can be achieved - 1.2 Offer a single contract for the management of the residual waste to all member councils - 1.3 Partner with other councils and organisations to achieve greater synergies and economies of scale in service delivery - 1.4 Investigate and implement collection technologies and innovation - 1.5 Provide a consistently high standard of Customer Service decision making

-- 2.1 Provide more service choice and flexibility to residents on kerbside services to support them to increase their recycling levels - 2.2 Provide a tailored 3-stream service to Multi-Unit Dwellings (MUDs) to support waste reduction and increased recycling - 2.3 Pilot a tailored service delivery model across a business precinct(s) to support waste reduction and increased recycling

-- 3.1 Engage in research and projects delivering evidence-based data which increases behaviour change - 3.2 Develop an integrated and tailored long-term community behaviour change and education program

-- 3.3 Identify and trial behaviour change programs aimed at reducing contamination - 3.4 Encourage and support councils to introduce an incentive(s) to households to reduce their landfill volumes - 3.5 Engage schools in behaviour change & waste education

-- 4.1 Support local reprocessing and procurement of recycled content products - 4.2 Encourage and support councils to procure and use recycled content products - 4.3 Support councils to implement sharing economy and reuse initiatives - 4.4 Investigate options to process and extract the highest value from collected resources

-- 5.1 Implement best practice safety standards - 5.2 Advocate on behalf of our Member Councils - 5.3 Invest in our people - 5.4 Quality and transparent Corporate (Governance & Financial) Activities

-KPIs

-We will measure our success in reaching our objectives through the following KPIs...
-At least 75 percent (by weight) of total kerbside materials are separately collected and recycled by 2030

-100 percent (by weight) of total food waste is separately collected and recycled by 2030

-At least 60 percent (by weight) of kerbside materials from MUDs are separately collected and recycled by 2030

-At least 60 percent (by weight) of materials from businesses serviced are separately collected and recycled by 2030

-Reduce average contamination of kerbside commingled recycling stream to less than 7 percent (by weight)

-BASELINE Q 2023 a 2027 a 2030 0
+1. Deliver cost-effective 2.
+Maximise source separation 3.
+Provide leading and () 4.
+Help develop a local 5.
+Provide e leadershi D OBJECTIVES and efficient services facilities and recycling innovative behaviour change and education circular economy STRATEGIES Attract additional services and/or new councils where further economies of-scale can be achieved Offer a single contract for the management of the residual waste to all member councils Partner with other councils and organisations to achieve greater synergies and economies of scale in service delivery Investigate and implement collection technologies and innovation Provide a consistently high standard of Customer Service 2.1 Provide more service choice and flexibility to residents on kerbside services to support them to increase their recycling levels 2.2 Provide a tailored 3-stream service to Multi-Unit Dwellings (MUDs) to support waste reduction and increased recycling 2.3 Pilot a tailored service delivery model across a business precinct(s) to support waste reduction and increased recycling 3.1 Engage in research and projects delivering evidence-based data which increases behaviour change decision making 3.2 Develop an integrated and tailored long-term community behaviour change and education program 3.3 Identify and trial behaviour change programs aimed at reducing contamination 3.4 Encourage and support councils to introduce an incentive(s) to households to reduce their landfill volumes 3.5 Engage schools in behaviour change & waste education content products 4.2 Encourage and support councils to procure and use recycled cont products 4.3 Support councils to implement sharing economy and reuse initiatives 4.4 Investigate options to reprocessing and safety sta procurement of recycled content products 5.2 Advocate Member 4.2 Encourage and support councils to procure and use recycled content products 5.4 Quality a Corporat Financia 4.3 Support councils to implement sharing economy and reuse initiatives 4.4 Investigate options to process and extract the highest value from nplement best practice afety standards dvocate on behalf of our lember Councils west in our people wality and transparent orporate (Governance & inancial) Activities BASELI NE ~ 201 23 ~ 202 203 10 9 KPIs At least 75 percent (by weight) o f total kerbside materials are se parately collected and recycle d by 2030 54% 60% 66% 75% We will measure our 100 percent (by weight) of total f ood waste is separately collecte ed and recycled by 2030 13% 40% 75% 100% success in reaching our At least 60 percent (by weight) o f kerbside materials from MUD s are separately collected and recycled by 2030 > - 45% 50% 60% objectives through the At least 60 percent (by weight) o f materials from businesses ser rviced are separately collected and recycled by 2030 > - 45% 50% 60% following KPIs Reduce average contamination of of kerbside commingled recycli ing stream to less than 7 perce ent (by weight) 12.5% <11% <9% <7% VAT 1 \land